 It’s hard to know how and where to start—especially if you’ve never worked out before—and you may not know exactly what exercises you should be doing (and for how long, and how frequently).
 But these concerns shouldn’t keep you from trying to make physical activity a habit.

-Weight Watchers asked two fitness experts for advice on how to ease into an activity plan.
+Use this expert advice on how to ease into an activity plan.
 Stick to their tips below, and you’ll have a consistent regimen in no time.

 Starting Your Fitness Plan

 This may seem like an obvious statement, but it’s more important than you might think—especially if you’re coming back to working out after some time off.

 “It’s necessary to be aware of your current level of fitness so you can appropriately choose the first steps on your way back into a fitness routine,” says Luke Lombardo, fitness consultant, and a master trainer at Lagree Fitness in Los Angeles.
 “Getting overzealous, finding the most difficult workout routine, and doing that seven times a week, is a recipe for injury.”
 He suggests starting slow: Work out or be physically active two to three times a week, between 15 and 45 minutes each time.